randsleadershipslack/documents-and-resources/incident-process.md

 # FAQ:

 - “Is situation XYZ an incident?”
 Unsure if there’s a CoC violation?
 Ask #rands-slack-rules and/or DM me.
 We'll help.
-- “Are we still updating the Code of Conduct?”
-Yes, but including this entire incident process did not fit the intent of the CoC.
-The revised CoC will refer to this process.
 - “How many incidents have you handled since this place started?”
 Six as of Fall 2017.

 ## Administrators